Fervent Fer"vent adjective [ French

 I. Taylor.

-Festerment Fes"ter·ment noun A festering. [ R.]
+Festerment noun A festering. [ R.] Chalmers.

-Festi-val Fes"ti-val noun A time of feasting or celebration; an anniversary day of joy, civil or religious.
+Festi-val noun A time of feasting or celebration; an anniversary day of joy, civil or religious.
 The morning trumpets festival proclaimed.

 Milton.
 Syn. -- Feast; banquet; carousal.
 See